velasqueziturrate/javascript-practical-course/README.md

 - Second step: Implementation of the formulas in JS
 - Third step: Create functions
 - Fourth step: Integration of JS with HTML

+## Workshop #3 Mean, Median and Mode
+- First step: Define formulas
+- Second step: Implementation of the formulas in JS
+- Third step: Create functions
+- Fourth step: Integration of JS with HTML